ReinoutDeBleser/basic-angular-form/README.md

 finised step 13: form validation check for buttonclick allowed also working. finished step 14: added some code but we'll see if it works in the next step.
-So not everything was working and it was giving weird errors. something with an errorhandler was killing my page. step 15: pending, last thing keeps eluding me, need to review documentation for obverve-subscribe and implement correctly.
+So not everything was working and it was giving weird errors. something with an errorhandler was killing my page. step 15: pending, last thing keeps eluding me, need to review documentation for obverve-subscribe and implement correctly. going to review the entirety of 15 and break it down step by step.
+Day 3: step 16 is causing difficulty. came down to not having the right url when i was trying to write to and some other syntax mistakes; figured it out but took a long time. there's 4 more steps and 6 more hours today. i'll need to step it up to finish in time.

 ### Features - checklist :heavy_check_mark: